jruwaard/aph_ema_handbook/docs/study-design.md

 patient-specific data and when it is specifically intended for one of the above-mentioned objectives.
 In practice, the definition of medical devices leaves a lot of room for confusion.
-Researchers often struggle with the question whether their assessment tools should be considered an medical device or not.
+Researchers often struggle with the question whether their assessment tools should be considered a medical device or not.
+For this purpose, flowcharts exist that help to determine whether an app or another software product should be classified as a medical device [see, e.g.,
-For this purpose, flowcharts exist that help to determine whether an app of product should be classified as a medical device [see, e.g., @Ekker2013, and http://cetool.nl/general/scanAid].
-Figure \@ref(fig:fig3b) shows such a flow-chart.
+@Ekker2013, and http://cetool.nl/general/scanAid].
+Figure \@ref(fig:fig3b) shows
+such a flow-chart.

 While planning your EMA study, you should also be mindful of the rules and regulations that apply to data collection, storage and sharing.
 From May 2018